 - Quite expensive

 My money value air compressor today goes to the Makita MAC2400 Big Bore.
-Even though most people find the $300 price tag too high, at least it’s cheaper than the $350 model that packs a 3.0 HP engine.

 One thing you can never go wrong with Makita is performance and they excelled here too.

 The Makita MAC2400 boasts a 2.5HP motor that almost rivals the 3.0HP motor in the Big Bore MAC5200.
 It delivers 4.2 CFM @ 90 PSI which is enough power to handle almost all the air tools a DIY enthusiast or even a professional would use.
 I have used mine with sanders, nail guns, riveters, spray gun, painting and so on.

 As long as you keep giving it some good pampering, it is a compressor you will rely on for years.
 Also, the fact that it’s oil-lubricated makes it a great choice if you are looking for a compressor that can work with air tools that need continuous airflow.
 I’m saying this because oil-free models like Campbell Hausfeld DC080500 and others are known for overheating.
 If you hate changing oil, here’s a good reason to smile.
 There’s a clear window for checking the oil level.